radical-cybertools/ExTASY/README.md

 max_dead_neighbors   = '1'                  # Maximum dead neighbors to be considered while reweighting
 ```

-All the parameters in the above example file are mandatory for gromacs-lsdmap.
+**Note:** All the parameters in the above example file are mandatory for gromacs-lsdmap.
 If *ndxfile*, *grompp_options*, *mdrun_options* and *itp_file_loc* are not required, they should be set to None; but they still have to mentioned in the configuration file.
 There are no other parameters currently supported.

 **Step 4**: Download the script using: